Students can find course materials in Schoology and Google Classroom.

 My first year in the classroom was 1996-1997 at Oliver M. Hazen High School in Renton, Washington.
 I have been teaching at Fairview since fall of 2007.
 I have a husband (who teaches biology here at FHS--Dr. Strode) and a daughter who is also a student here.
 We have one fur child, a dog.
 I have a B.A. in literature from CU-Boulder, a M.S. in secondary literacy education from the University of Illinois at Urbana-Champaign, and a PhD in secondary literacy education from CU-Boulder.
 I'm a Colorado native and proud to be a product of public schools, k-PhD (all but my master's degree in Colorado schools).
 My favorite author is Toni Morrison and I'll spare you from the long list of my favorite books (ok, how about a few?
 Morrison's Beloved, Ellison's Invisible Man, Vonnegut's Slaughterhouse Five, Martel's Life of Pi).
 In my free time, I hike, run, read, write, cook, watch movies, do yoga, read and write about teaching, and hang out with my family (my mom lives in Boulder and my brother--who coaches golf for FHS--also lives in Boulder county with his family).

-I am a teacher consultant for the Colorado Writing Project, and my book about nontraditional approaches to grading, Pointless: An English Teacher's Guide to More Meaningful Grading will be published by Heinemann in 2020.
+I am a teacher consultant for the Colorado Writing Project, and my book about nontraditional approaches to grading, Pointless: An English Teacher's Guide to More Meaningful Grading came out in March, 2020.
 I reflect about teaching at The Paper Graders.